elifesciences/builder/docs/projects.md

     $ ./bldr project.data

 The above command will prompt you for a project and print other information to stdout/stderr.
 If you want cleanly formatted project data, use the script below:

-    $ ./.project.py
+    $ ./bldr project.list:output_format=yaml,include_without_formula=True

 The above will print a list of projects in YAML.

-    $ ./.project.py master-server
+You can show only projects that have formulas by removing the `include_without_formula` param, or setting it to `False`

+    $ PROJECT=master-server ./bldr project.data:output_format=yaml

 The above will print the configuration for the `master-server` project in YAML.

-    $ ./.project.py master-server format=json
+    $ PROJECT=master-server ./bldr project.data:output_format=json

 The above will print the configuration for the `master-server` project in JSON.

-All the scripts starting with `.` require you to first load the Python virtualenv with `source venv/bin/activate`.

 ## default and alternate configurations